Making the UK greener, one house at a time

 Environmental impact of greenhouse gases

-The impact of GHGs on the environment is profound and multifaceted.
-In 2022, the Asia-Pacific region was the largest emitter of CO2, producing 17.96 billion metric tons, surpassing the combined emissions of other regions.
+GHGs profoundly and multifacetedly impact the environment.
+In 2022, the Asia-Pacific region was the largest emitter of CO2, producing 17.96 billion metric tons, surpassing the combined emissions from other areas.

 The largest single source globally is burning fossil fuels for electricity and heat, accounting for 23% of 2010 global GHG emissions.